 _start: .data Array: .byte 12,19,45,69,98,23 .text andi t0, t0, 0 andi t1, t1, 0 andi t2, t2, 0 andi t3, t3, 0 andi t4, t4, 0 andi t5, t5, 0 li t4, 6 li t5, 2 FOR_loop: bge t3, t4, END la t2, Array add t2, t2, t3 lb t2, 0(t2) rem t2, t2, t5 IF: bnez t2, ELSE addi t0, t0, 1 addi t3, t3, 1 j FOR_loop ELSE: addi t1, t1, 1 addi t3, t3, 1 j FOR_loop END: j END

 So try debugging this on your own.
-However, also don’t forget to check out the video on our Youtube channel.
+Then check out this video on Our Youtube Channel on Understanding and compiling an ASM Program.